-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by means of a gas fired central heating system to radiators.
-This is fired from the 'Worcester' combination boiler which is located within the living room cupboard.
+Space heating is provided by means of a full oil fired central heating system to radiators.
+This is fired from the Grant combination boiler located within the garage.
 This system also serves the hot water supply.
-There is a gas feature fire within the living room.

-Drainage Drainage covers etc. were not lifted.
-Dramage brainage covers etc. were not inted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+I understand that drainage is connected to a private septic tank located within the site boundaries.
+Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors were noted in the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was unoccupied, fully furnished and all floors were covered.
+The property was unoccupied, partly furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
-5A SHORE LANE.